NodeDash/UX/README.md

-# Helium Device Manager
+# Node Dash

 A modern, flow-based device management layer for the Helium Network that sits on top of ChirpStack to provide an easier option to manage IoT devices with visual flow-based data routing.

 ## Overview

-Helium Device Manager simplifies IoT device management by providing a visual, flow-based interface for routing data between devices, functions, and integrations.
+Node Dash simplifies IoT device management by providing a visual, flow-based interface for routing data between devices, functions, and integrations.
 Built with React, TypeScript, and Vite, this application offers a modern UI for managing your Helium Network devices through ChirpStack.

 ### Key Features